trussworks/terraform-aws-destroy-default-vpc/README.md

+# DEPRECIATION NOTICE
+This module has been deprecated and is no longer maintained.
+Should you need to continue to use it, please fork the repository.
+Thank you.
  Supports management of all default networking resources in an AWS region.
 Use this module to lock down those resource by removing ingress/egress rules for the default network ACL and the ingress/egress rules for the default security group rules.
 These resources are special so please read the accompanying documentation below.